header

 Competition Fee & Novelties: Set by the Treasurer per Competition Day

-There may be up to six (6) novelties for each competition day, however
+There may be up to six (6) novelties for each competition day

 (Maximum $10 per novelty)